The Louisville Cardinal Alumni Group

 “It was just wild,” he said.
 “But everybody was really respectful, there wasn’t any fighting.
 The cops were so cool.
 They said just don’t hurt each other, don’t break anything, and they would leave you alone.
 They were hands off and letting everybody enjoy themselves, which was nice to see.”

-The victory capped off a very successful period for the Cards and coach Denny Crum; after winning their first NCAA championship in 1980, they also went to the Final Four in 1982 and 1983.
+For coach Denny Crum and the Cards, the victory put an exclamation mark on a very successful era; after winning their first NCAA championship in 1980, they also went to the Final Four in 1982 and 1983.
 UofL won a third national championship in 2013 under coach Rick Pitino, but the NCAA voided that championship in 2018.

 Read The Louisville Cardinal‘s coverage of the championship game from its April 3, 1986 issue at